 Data Breach Exposes 3 Billion Personal Information Records

-• The company had sensitive info breached, such as full names; current and past addresses spanning at least the last three decades; Social Security numbers; info about parents, siblings, and other relatives (including some who have been deceased for nearly 20 years); and other personal info.
+• The company had sensitive information breached, such as full names, current and past addresses spanning at least the last three decades, Social Security numbers (SSNs), info about parents, siblings, and other relatives including some who have been deceased for nearly 20 years, and other personal info.

-• The company “scraped” this info from non-public sources.
-This info was collected without the consent of the person who filed the complaint and the billions of others who might qualify to join in the class action complaint.
+• The company “scraped” this information from non-public sources.
+This info was collected without the consent of the complainant and the billions of others who might qualify to join in the class action complaint.

 • The company “assumed legal and equitable duties to those individuals to protect and safeguard that information from unauthorized access and intrusion.”